nodejs/admin/MemberExpectations.md

   whenever possible, and taking responsibility for our statements.

-While the guidelines above focus primarily on the spaces where we participate in official foundation work (GitHub, IRC, conferences), it is important to recognize that the public behavior of members also reflects on the Node.js project.
+While the guidelines above focus primarily on the spaces where we participate in official foundation work (GitHub, IRC, meetings, conferences), it is important to recognize that the public behavior of members also reflects on the Node.js project.

 If it appears that any member of the project leadership is acting outside of the expectations set above please refer to our